petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-query-parameters.md

 }
 ```

-In this case, the `universityName` field is not included in the response.
-Instead, `r_universityEnrolled_c_universityId` is used to reference the universities.
-The corresponsing university IDs and names are as follows:
+Although the `universityName` field isn't returned, the entries are sorted alphabetically based on the mapped `r_universityEnrolled_c_universityId` values, which correspond to the university names:

 | universityId | universityName |
 | :----------- | :------------- |